piotrkica/SUU_Linkerd/docs/configuration_setup.md

-Underneath commands are assumed to be executed under RHEL compatible OS, such as Fedora.

-Start by enabling some modules, then start some services and stop firewall:
+The following commands are intended for execution on a RHEL-compatible operating system, such as Fedora:

+    1. Enable the required modules to ensure proper functionality.
+    2. Initiate the necessary services to enable desired functionalities.
+    3. Safely terminate the firewall service to manage network access effectively.

+Please exercise professionalism and caution when executing these commands.

 ```bash
 # Enable necessary modules